mvrdevelopment/spec/mvr-spec.md

 - Filenames within the archive must not differ only by case.
 Eg it is prohibited to have the files `GEO1.glb` and `geo1.glb` within the same archive.
 - The file name of the ZIP archive can be chosen freely.

-All objects used have a persistent unique ID to track changes between the exchanging programs.
+All objects used have a persistent unique ID to track changes between the different applications.
 If there are no changes to the original GDTF file it is mandatory to keep it in the MVR during export.
 If there are changes to the GDTF file it is mandatory to add a revision to the GDTF file in order to reflect it.

 Only user-intended modifications of any part of the MVR file shall be processed.
 This is particular important if applications in the workflow do not need or accept all data of the MVR file.
-This way it is guaranteed that all later steps in the workflow have access to the original intended data.
+Such behaviour guarantees that all later steps in the workflow have access to the original intended data.

 Example of a typical MVR archive: